Mute-Ventriloquist/Bactowise/DOCS.md

 ### Singularity / Apptainer

-Bakta runs inside a Singularity container.
+Bakta and PGAP run inside Singularity containers.
 Singularity and Apptainer are the same runtime — Apptainer is the actively maintained community fork and is recommended for new installs.
 The two are fully interchangeable; BactoWise detects whichever is available on your PATH.